 - Better balance.

-- Front one, behind neck-heel, Rear on top end pin jack, like an acoustic
+- Rear connection is on the top end pin jack, like an acoustic

 - Aluminum, wood, and carbon fiber.
-They all are in parallel load path between bridge and neck.
+They all are in a parallel load path between the bridge and neck.

 - Fast change out gives you quicker feedback, without forgetting what you felt about the last mod.